knative/docs/code-samples/eventing/kafka/channel/README.md

     The Kafka Topic that is created by the Channel contains the name of the namespace, `default` in this example, followed by the name of the Channel.
 In the consolidated Channel implementation, it is also prefixed with `knative-messaging-kafka` to indicate that it is a Kafka Channel from Knative.

-    !!! note
-        The topic of a Kafka Channel is an implementation detail and records from it should not be consumed from different applications.
+**Note:** The topic of a Kafka Channel is an implementation detail and records from it should not be consumed from different applications.

 ## Creating a Service and Trigger that use the Apache Kafka Broker